devon-mar/hvac/docs/usage/secrets_engines/kv_v2.rst

 Patch Existing Secret
 ---------------------

 Method (similar to the Vault CLI command `vault kv patch`) to update an existing path.
 Either to add a new key/value to the secret and/or update the value for an existing key.
-Raises an :py:class:`hvac.exceptions.InvalidRequest` if the path hasn't been written to previously.
+Raises an :py:class:`hvac.exceptions.InvalidPath` if the path hasn't been written to previously.

 :py:meth:`hvac.api.secrets_engines.KvV2.patch`